Sensata-Global-Mechanization/Mechanization_Nuget_Github_Packages_UserManual/README.md

-# Create and Package nuget package for Dot Net Core or DotNet Standard projects
+# Create and Package NuGet package for Dot Net Core or DotNet Standard projects

 #### In this manual, we will use a `nuget.config` file to store configuration values for packaging and publishing .NET Core or .NET Standard NuGet packages to your organization's GitHub Packages.
 Additionally, the NuGet Package Manager will be used to install the packages in a new project.